-Q: The foreign students were these foreign students that were interested in the subject matter but no particular tie to the subject matter at that time or were you essentially being used as a training institution for foreign schools of other countries?
+Q: Were these foreign students interested in the subject matter despite no particular tie to the subject matter or were you essentially being used as a training institution for foreign schools of other countries?

-BROWN: I do recall several of them were practitioners.
-They were already part of their foreign ministries and they were at Fletcher as a mid-career training year, the kind of thing I had a couple of points along the way.
+BROWN: Several of them were practitioners.
+They were already part of their foreign ministries and they were at Fletcher as a mid-career training year such as I had had at Princeton.
 Others were basically students.

-I said to them, especially those that were practitioners in their own foreign ministries, that I hoped the course wouldn't simply be about how Americans do public diplomacy.
+I said to them, especially those that were practitioners in their own foreign ministries, that I hoped the course would not be simply about how Americans do public diplomacy.
 One of the things we were going to do was to try to shape a public diplomacy program for your country, to demonstrate that Kiribas could just legitimately as the United States have a public diplomacy program.
 You wouldn't have all the bells and whistles and resources but you could try to establish the priorities for your country and ask how you would try to address these on the world stage.

 So I had 22 students.
 The course ran from 1 to 3 o'clock on Monday afternoon.
 It didn't take me too long to figure out that that was not an ideal teaching time.
 That's what the low guy on the totem pole gets assigned because about 2 o'clock, people begin to fall asleep.
-They are recovering from the weekend.
+They are recovering from the weekend and from lunch.
 It wasn't the ideal teaching time so I had to adapt to that.

-I did the course outline; I had a reading list, a glossary.
+I did a course outline; I had a reading list, a glossary.
 I gave a mid-term exam and I asked everyone to do a research paper, a report.
-On the mid-term exam, I did something tricky.
+On the midterm exam, I did something tricky.
 There was a required question that was worth 35% and then there was "choose two of the following, each for 30%," so that it added up to 95%.

-Then I had a 5% required question required and it was "who was Edward R. Murrow?"
+Then I had a 5% required question and it was "who was Edward R. Murrow?"
 We're in the Edward R. Murrow Center; I am the Edward R. Murrow Fellow but we have not discussed Edward R. Murrow.
-The answers were all over the board.
+The answers were extremely varied, all over the board.
 There were also howls of protest.
 "We never discussed Edward R. Murrow."
 "How can you expect us to know who he was?"

 My answer, with a smile on my face, was, "Look, guys.
-Everything isn't going to be delivered to you on a silver platter.
+Everything in life isn't going to be delivered to you on a silver platter.
 You are in the Edward R. Murrow Center.
 I am the Edward R. Murrow professor.
 I am simply reminding you to look around the world where you are and ask questions."
 In the end, I didn't penalize anybody for not knowing who Edward R. Murrow was but it was fun to see both the variety of answers and the reaction.

-I assigned everybody to do a paper with certain parameters and then I said you will have five minutes to tell us about your paper and there were again some protests.
+I assigned everybody to do a paper with certain parameters and then I said you will have five minutes to tell us about your paper; again there were some protests.
 "I have done so much work on this paper, how can I ever present it in five minutes?"
 Well, in practical terms, we've got 22 students in the class so if we are not going to be here well beyond the assigned time, I am going to have to limit you to five minutes.